davits/swift.vim/README.md

 # swift.vim
-Copy of vim scripts from apple/swift repository.
+Copy of vim scripts from apple/swift repository for easy installation with vim plugin managers.